VictorColome/UOC-Scrapper/README.md

 7. features

 ## Inglés
-Practise 1 of UOC subject "Tipología y ciclo de vida de los datos" by students Carlos Marcos y Víctor Colomé
+Practise 1 of UOC subject "Tipología y ciclo de vida de los datos" by students Carlos Marcos and Víctor Colomé

 ### Installation and Execution
 The required libraries for the scraper are BeautifulSoup and UserAgent.
 They can be installed with the following commands: